 Planning reorder points are a crucial part of inventory management.
 Setting your reorder point to the optimum amount lets you cut down on excess spending, while ensuring you’ll have enough stock for your customers even when things take an unexpected turn.

 But how can you always ensure you’ll be able to place a fresh order whenever inventory levels hit the reorder point?
 Keeping tabs on how much you’ve sold every day is easy when you’re starting out with a single store.
 But as you start selling more and more, across different channels, manually recording every sale becomes a pretty exhausting chore.
 And if you only tally up your numbers on a weekly basis, missing the reordering point becomes a likely possibility.

 If missing the reordering point sounds like it’ll be a concern, you may want to look into getting an inventory management software system for your business.
 It’ll track your inventory movement across all channels, and once your stocks hit the reorder point, you’ll be prompted to place a new purchase order.
-That way, you won’t have to keep worrying about keeping an eye on your inventory with the software doing your work for you.
+That way, you won’t have to keep worrying about keeping an eye on your inventory with the stock control software doing your work for you.